 Flue liners improve the flow of air within the chimney.
 Wood or fuel consumption will be reduced since this causes better heat retention.

-Fluebay offers a wide range of flexible flue liners that are manufactured according to BSES 150 9001 and tested according to EN1856 European standards.
+We manufacture our own range of high quality flexible flue liners that meet BSES 150 9001 and are tested according to EN1856 European standards.
 Our flue liners are guaranteed to last for up to 10 years upon correct installation.
 We also manufacture stainless steel, twin walled, flexible flue liners from 100mm (for condensing oil boilers) to 300mm.

 We cater to pre-cut lengths - usually 6m for bungalows or 9m for two-storey houses and we also offer custom lengths for clients who have specific requirements.
 Supplying flue adaptors, plates, cowls, stove fans and accessories Fluebay has everything you could possibly need to safely install your multi-fuel stove or log burner.